Tips for Working from Home, Business Email and Discipline

 Most incorrectly surmise that working from home means you can stay in your PJs, get up in the morning when you feel like it, watch TV, and more or less work less.
 Unfortunately, nothing is further from the truth.

 While working at home is a more flexible environment, that’s an incorrect assumption.
 Yes, I may take a break, run an errand, or walk my pup.
-But all in all, I put in a solid 8-hour minimum workday—plan on doing the same.
+But overall, I put in a solid 8-hour minimum workday—I plan on doing the same.

-If you want to succeed at working from home, having a daily schedule can make your virtual work arrangement one that benefits you and your employer.
+If you want to succeed at working from home, having a daily schedule can make your virtual work arrangement beneficial to both you and your employer.

 Here’s my daily schedule.

-- I get up at sunrise every day.
-Shower, get dressed, and be presentable for my daily videocons.
+- I get up at sunrise every day, shower, get dressed, and be presentable for my daily video conferences.
 I am in my home office before my posted hours.
 I’m not in PJs or on the couch.

-- My lunch is generally 10-20 minutes, somewhere between 12p-1p.
-Lunch is usually me grabbing a bottle of water from the fridge, some yogurt, or a piece of cheese (or two) that I take back to my home office, where I keep working away.
+- My lunch is generally 10-20 minutes, somewhere between 12 p.m. and 1 p.m.
+For lunch, I usually grab a bottle of water from the fridge, some yogurt, or a piece of cheese (or two) that I take back to my home office, where I keep working away.

 - At the end of the day, I power down my computer until the next morning.
 After that, I am “off of work”!

 I love what I do, and I work at it all day.
 Being raised with a solid work ethic made working from home easy for me.
-This is where your discipline will make or break your work-at-home experience.
+Your discipline will make or break your work-at-home experience.

 Working at Home for Newbies

 For those new to working at home, assume you will put in a solid 8-hour day.
-You will want to create a regular schedule that works for you, as I have.
+As I have, you will want to create a regular schedule that works for you.
 And then stick to it.

 Your employer will likely have guidelines and requirements, including productivity goals, that they’ll advise you of.
 Then, do not hesitate to ask for the tools, software, or resources you need to meet those goals.